LiangliangNan/TaucsSolver/ReadMe.md

 **TaucsSolver** is a wrapper class for [TAUCS](http://www.tau.ac.il/~stoledo/taucs/), a powerfull linear system solver.
-See [here](http://www.tau.ac.il/~stoledo/taucs/) for the license and the availability note.
+See [here](http://www.tau.ac.il/~stoledo/taucs/) for the license and the availability note of TAUCS.

-The taucs_addon.h file is modified from SOMECODE (I forget where it comes from.
-Please remind me if you know).
+The taucs_addon.h file is modified from some code.
+I forget where it comes from.
+Please remind me if you know.

----

 ### Available functions
  * bool solve_symmetry();